-★9 in Science options from the Options List

-★21 in options from the Options List or options approved by an advisor.1
+- ★9 in Science options from the Options List below ★21 in options from the Options List below or options approved by an advisor.1

 1At least ★3 must be in a course with a laboratory component.
 Honors students must take at least ★6 in a laboratory research project course (honors thesis).
 Approved project courses are BIOL 499 and MMI 499.
-Therefore, Honors students need take only ★15 from third option category.
+Therefore, Honors students need take only ★15 from third Options List below.